Muadh-Adekunle-Monsuru/University-Notes/GNS 105/Chapter 1 & 2.md

 **Limited scepticism,** hold the position that some of our knowledge claims- especially in science, religion and ethics;- are not really justified, and hence cannot be held with certainty.

+**Differentiate between universal scepticism and limited scepticism?**
+The difference is concerning the scope of each of them.
+Universal skepticism holds that we cannot know anything for sure.
+While limited scepticism holds that we can know some things for certain.